-A long-time DMTC collaboration involving industry partner RUAG Australia and research partners DST, Swinburne University and RMIT has, since 2009, focused on developing and enhancing surface treatment and repair technologies, namely laser cladding technology (LCT) and supersonic particle deposition (SPD).
+A long-time DMTC collaboration involving industry partner RUAG Australia and research partners DST, Swinburne University and RMIT has, since 2009, focused on advancing the use of additive manufacturing in the sustainment and restoration of parts that are used, worn or damaged.

 For the industrial base, technological advances in these areas can introduce new skills and deliver significant productivity gains.
 For the Defence customer these advances can reduce the demand for replacement parts that are typically expensive, difficult to source and present a key risk to effective maintenance scheduling.